 - Omicron

-- RTS Developers (Advanced)
+- RTS Developer (Advanced)

 - RTS Essentials (Beginning)

-- Building test plans
+- Building of test plans

 - Macros used for testing basic relay functions